PROGRAM COORDINATOR (WIC)

 Good knowledge of rules and regulations of the WIC program.

 Ability to supervise in a manner conducive to full performance and high morale.

 Ability to interpret WIC rules and regulations.

 Ability to publicize the WIC program.

-A. Graduation from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees with a Bachelor's Degree and two (2) years of professional level work experience, or its part-time equivalent, in planning, implementing, organizing and supervising a community service or community health program, one (1) year of which must have been in a supervisory position; or,
+A. Graduation from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees with a Bachelor's Degree with major studies in food and nutrition, and current registration as a Dietitian by the American Dietetic Association and five (5) years of professional-level work experience, or its part-time equivalent, in planning, implementing, organizing and supervising a community service or community health program, one (1) year of which must have been in a supervisory position.

 NOTE: Successful completion of thirty (30) graduate semester hours in public health, public health education, public administration, business administration or a very closely related field may be substituted for one (1) year of non‑supervisory work experience.